What does Ronald mean?

 Also possibly from the same root as Reginald and Reynold.
 Ronald emerged among the Scots, and was not widely used in the rest of the English-speaking world until the end of the 19th century.
 American President Ronald Reagan; clown Ronald McDonald.

 Ronald▼ has 41 more relations via Reginald, Reynold: Naldo, Raghnall, Rainault, Rainhold, Raonull, Raynald, Raynaldo, Rayniero, Reg, Reggie▼, Reggy, Regin, Reginald▼, Reginaldo, Reginalt, Reginauld, Reginault, Regino, Reginvald, Reginvalt, Regnauld, Regnault, Reinald, Reinaldo▼, Reinaldos, Reinhold▼, Reinold, Reinwald, Renado, Renato, Renaud, Renauld, Renault, Rene▼, Reynald, Reynaldo▼, Reynaldos, Reynold▼, Reynolds, Rheinallt and Rinaldo.more]

 Ronald is a very prominent first name for males (#21 out of 1220, Top 2%) and also a very prominent last name for both adults and children (#21754 out of 150436, Top 14%).
 (2000 U.S. Census)

 Displayed below is the baby name popularity of Ronald for boys.
-Ronald reached its apex rank of #10 in the U.S. during the years 1940-1949, and is at #397 currently.
+Ronald reached its apex rank of #10 in the U.S. in the 1940s, and is at #397 currently.
 (2014 Birth Statistics)